runrig-coop/hedgerows/index.md

 > property rights protection in the GATT agreement on Trade Related Intellectual
 > Property Rights (TRIPs) is the freedom that European colonizers have claimed
 > since 1492.
 Columbus set a precedent when he treated the license to conquer
 > non-European peoples as a natural right of European men.
-The land titles issued
+The land titles
-> by the pope through European kings and queens were the first patents.
-The
+> issued by the pope through European kings and queens were the first patents.
-> colonizer's freedom was built on the slavery and subjugation of the people with
+> The colonizer's freedom was built on the slavery and subjugation of the people
-> original rights to the land.
-This violent takeover was rendered "natural" by
+> with original rights to the land.
+This violent takeover was rendered "natural"
-> defining the colonized people as nature, thus denying them their humanity and
+> by defining the colonized people as nature, thus denying them their humanity
-> freedom.
+> and freedom.

 I draw attention to this episode and Shiva's analysis for several reasons.
-It's an early instance of the enclosure metaphor being applied to IPR, for sure, and the fact that it also lies at the intersection of agriculture and technology should banish any residual notion that small-scale farming and open source software are unrelated concerns.
-It is not a wholly new leap in thought to suggest that the struggle for food sovereignty and local agriculture might be deeply interconnected with the struggle for technological autonomy and localized control of knowledge production.
-We may be rediscovering that here in urban America, but in some parts of the world, perhaps even in farming communities not so far from our cities, that understanding was never lost.
+It's an early instance of the enclosure metaphor being applied to IPR; that much should be clear.
+The fact that it lies at the intersection of agriculture and technology should also banish any residual notion that small-scale farming and open source software are unrelated concerns.
+The ideological connection between food sovereignty and technology sovereignty turns out to be nothing new.
+We may be rediscovering that here in America's coastal cities, but in some parts of the world, and perhaps in farming communities not so far from our urban centers, that understanding was never lost.

-The precise framing of her analysis, however, carries an insight far more profound, far more _ontological_ in character, than anything subsequent commentators on free culture were ready to profess.
+The precise framing of her analysis, however, carries an insight far more profound, far more _ontological_ in character, than anything subsequent commentators on free culture were ready to claim.
 Shiva certainly acknowledges the value of the natural world and humanity's ties to it, but she also highlights how nature itself, at least in its canonically Western conception, has been used by colonial forces to dispossess indigenous peoples of their land and resources all across the globe.
+This "conquest by naturalization," as she calls it, can be observed as far back as the Papal Bulls of Donation in 1493.
+To settle colonial disputes between the King of Portugal and the Catholic Monarchs of Spain, Pope Alexander VI drew a longitudinal line running down the middle of the Atlantic Ocean and cutting straight through modern Brasil's Nordeste region.
+He then "donated" all non-christian peoples and their lands on the right and left sides of that line to Portugal and Spain, respectively.
+The papal bulls, the treaties later negotiated between European courts, and the charters they granted to private joint stock companies were the direct predecessors to the patents and other IPRs recognized by GATT and TRIPs, as Shiva points out.
+Indeed, some of those charters granted in that first fit of colonization would be called "patents," though the more revealing term for them was "royal monopolies."
+Expropriation by royal or papal decree was invested with republican legitimacy in 1823, when U.S. Supreme Court Chief Justice John Marshall cited Pope Alexander VI as he set down his own so-called "doctrine of discovery."
+That ruling not only led to a violent escalation in the theft of native lands on the North American continent, but also had a profound effect on international law that reverberates to this day.

+The contempt European colonialists held for non-christian and indigenous peoples is abhorrent enough, but Shiva's analysis delves even deeper still.
+She examines the metaphysical assumptions that have underpinned justifications, both then and now, for such acts of wide-scale dehumanization.
+Not only were the people of the Americas, Africa, Asia, and Oceania relegated to mere _things of nature_, but nature itself was demoted to an unensouled object, to be set apart from and dominated by Christ-fearing white men.[^lib-theo] In some senses, this Cartesian duality was quite rigid, with the dividing line between subject and object hewn razor-thin, but that is not to say it was immovable.
+Just like the lines of longitude demarcating colonial holdings were redrawn over time, from the Bulls of Donation in 1493 to the Treaty of Zaragoza in 1529, the bounds of what can be deemed insensate nature have shifted ever since.

+[^lib-theo]: It is an unspoken tenet of Western metaphysics that is not particular to Christian theology or any other faith system, and in fact many streams of liberation theology within the Catholicism and other sects reject this dualistic conception of divinely ruled hierarchy.

 ...
+Expanding the bounds of nature to include knowledge, so it too may be enclosed.

 "conquest by naturalization" vs "coproduction with nature"

 doctrine of discovery

+Muldoon's data commodity fetishism, nature and _terra nullius_

 biopiracy vs biodiversity

 common property knowledge and resource systems vs IPRs

+__MAIN ARC__: Steer this all back to the question: "Even if the open source community was not so alert to the full dimensionality of the enclosure of ecological knowledge that was underway at the turn of the millennium, why were small farmers in the U.S. almost entirely oblivious?"

 *******